segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/vk.md

 `{campaign_id}` | Advertising campaign ID.
 `{campaign_name}` | Advertising campaign name.
 `{ad_id}` | Ad ID.

-## Excluding VAT

-By default, VK cost data includes VAT.
-To exclude VAT from imported costs you should switch on **Exclude VAT** option and define the VAT rate to be excluded.
-You can read more about why we recommend to always exclude VAT [here](/ga-datasources/#vat-handling){:target="_blank"}.

 ## UTM matching for dynamic remarketing ads